dcernst/dcernst.github.io/_posts/2012-07-08-quote-by-galileo-galilei.md

   - teaching
 format: quote
 ---

-All truths are easy to understand once they are discovered; the point is to discover them.
+<i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>All truths are easy to understand once they are discovered; the point is to discover them.